 All institutions wishing to offer IRU Academy professional qualification must go through a strict vetting process.
 Accreditation requirements are key to quality control.
 Only institutions meeting strict requirements will be granted accreditation for IRU Academy Professional Qualification Programmes.

 TTT’s and Pilots are part of the accreditation process that is in place to help guarantee that all IRU Academy Programmes are harmonised and meets its quality standards.

 As part of the accreditation and re-accreditation process, the IRU Academy organises “Train the Trainer” (TTT) events to help facilitate knowledge transfer to future instructors for programmes which ATI’s are seeking to become accredited in.

-In these training sessions, our industry experts consolidate the key skills required to deliver IRU Academy training in full compliance with the industry requirements and are ensuring the training offered by IRU Academy ATIs meets with IRU Academy standards.
+In these training sessions, our industry experts consolidate the key skills required to deliver IRU Academy professional qualification in full compliance with the industry requirements and are ensuring the training offered by IRU Academy ATIs meets with IRU Academy standards.

 Once an ATI has completed a train the trainer and completed the knowledge transfer and acquisition process, they are ready for the next step by undertaking a Pilot before the final approval request is made to the AAC committee.